zhuyixintc/NIR_Fluorophore_Design/README.md

 - Password: 7777

 ## Acknowledgement
-This work is partially built on MG-BERT and uses a subset of ChemFluor.
+This work is partially built on MG-BERT and uses the ChemFluor as initial dataset.
 We deeply grateful to the authors for making their code and data publicly available.

 The dataset and trained models will be made available upon publication.